Profile image of Melanie Nichols

 Biography

-Dr Melanie Nichols is a Senior Research Fellow in GLOBE - the Global Obesity Centre, a World Health Organisation (WHO) Collaborating Centre for Obesity Prevention at Deakin University.
+Dr Melanie Nichols is a Senior Research Fellow in GLOBE - the Global Centre for Preventive Health and Nutrition, a World Health Organization (WHO) Collaborating Centre for Obesity Prevention at Deakin University.

 Melanie's research focuses on the prevention and epidemiology of obesity, heart disease and other non-communicable diseases, community-based approaches to promoting health and evaluation of large scale interventions and natural experiments.
 Key interests include early childhood prevention, community-based and complex systems interventions, promoting equity through prevention interventions, and improving use of existing data and systems to generate high quality evidence.

-Melanie has worked extensively in evaluation of large scale community-based obesity prevention, including the successful Sentinel Site for Obesity Prevention programs in the Barwon South-Western region of Victoria, which generated world-leading evidence into the effectiveness of whole of community-approaches to obesity prevention.
-Melanie also worked for 3 years providing support in evaluation and evidence to community-based initiatives across Australia through the CO-OPS Collaboration of Obesity Prevention Sites.
+Melanie has worked extensively in evaluation of large scale community-based obesity prevention, beginning with the successful Sentinel Site for Obesity Prevention programs in the Barwon South-Western region of Victoria, which generated world-leading evidence into the effectiveness of whole of community-approaches to obesity prevention.
+More recently her work includes the collation and harmonisation of data from community-based obesity prevention initiatives globally, and the application of innovative epidemiological and machine learning methods, to generate generalisable insights into the factors that impact on effectiveness and equity of these programs.

 Between 2011 and 2012 Melanie worked in the British Heart Foundation Health Promotion Research Group at the University of Oxford, UK, leading the European Cardiovascular Disease Statistics 2012 project as part of the EuroHeart II project, funded by the European Commission.
-The project examined Europe-wide cardiovascular disease mortality, morbidity, treatment and risk factors, with special attention to inequalities and recent trends, and culminated in a significant report which was launched by the European Heart Network on World Heart Day 2012.
+The project examined Europe-wide cardiovascular disease mortality, morbidity, treatment and risk factors, with special attention to inequalities and recent trends.

 Melanie completed her PhD in Public Health at Deakin University in 2009.
 Her PhD thesis investigated issues around prevention of obesity in early childhood, including recent trends in prevalence, behaviours and environments to address the question of whether early childhood should be a priority period for obesity prevention activities.
 Prior to beginning her research career, Melanie qualified as a dietitian, and worked in the field of gastroenterological disorders.
 Melanie holds tertiary qualifications in nutrition and dietetics and health promotion.